Advice For Vulnerable Residents

 If you have a smartphone or tablet, you can use social media to keep in touch with friends and family – video calls or message apps mean you don’t have to stay out of the loop of family life.

-With shielding paused, you can go out and get your own shopping or medicine supplies.
-Remember to wear a face covering while in shops or on public transport, unless you are exempt.
+If you have been shielding, and are now going out, remember to wear a face covering while in shops or on public transport, unless you are exempt.

 Be careful of accepting help from someone you don’t know – is it a genuine offer or a potential scam?
 Several community groups are being set up to help those who do not have family or friends around to help.